sunfounder/sunfounder-uno-and-mega-kit/docs/source/photo_resistor_uno.rst

     Serial.print("SensorValue: ");

-    Serial.println(sensorValue); //Print the analog value of the photoresistor
+    Serial.println(sensorValue); // Print the analog value of the photoresistor

 Use the Serial.print()function to print the analog value of the photoresistor.
 You can see them on the Serial Monitor.